spessasus/spessasynth-demo-songs/README.md

 Demo songs for SpessaSynth website.
 Not made by me!!!

 # Demo song credits
+## The HYBRID Collage
+Arranged and composed by: S. Christian Collins.

 ## Field of Hopes and Dreams
 Original song: Toby Fox